Phrenzi/slate/source/includes/_management_transactions.md

 Parameter | Requred? | Description
 --------- | ----------- | ---------
-patron_id | N | if this patron_id is present, the result should only return transactions related to this patron page | N | the page results of all transactions per_page | N | the number of transaction record return per page by api, default to be 20
+patron_id | Y | only list transactions that belongs to patron page | N | the page results of all transactions per_page | N | the number of transaction record return per page by api, default to be 20